 It can be difficult to develop and implement a Facebook marketing strategy for tour and activity companies.
-There is an overabundance of travel social media marketing tips, tricks, and ebooks that all claim to have expert advice written by self-proclaimed gurus.
+There is an overabundance of tourism social media strategy tips, tricks, and ebooks that all claim to have expert advice written by self-proclaimed gurus.
 The information can be overwhelming and sometimes contradictory.

 It’s important to recognize that not all online marketing information is researched and created equal.
 Different techniques and formulas work for different types of audiences and industries.
 For example, marketing a Facebook page in the tourism industry for tours and activities is slightly different than for accommodations and a totally different ball game for e-commerce companies.

 The following are 5 things to avoid on your Facebook business page for small and medium sized tour and activity companies.

 It can be hard to create a posting strategy and strike a balance in your postings on Facebook.
 Think about it in terms of your personal newsfeed; some businesses and even people post too frequently, and some you never see and then once in awhile are reminded of.
 It’s important to find the balance between these two extremes.

 A healthy Facebook posting strategy should fall between 5-7 times a week – try for one post a day – with a few shared post from another source intermittently – 3 or 4 a week.

 Sharing others’ posts is healthy for several reasons; it shows you are a part of a community and aren’t only interested in self-promotion, and it provides you with a variety of other valuable content to share with your followers so you don’t have to think of and create everything yourself.

 Another behavior you might notice as bothersome on your personal Facebook newsfeed is seeing the same sorts of bland posts over and over again.
 Maybe you’ve unfollowed a friend or unliked a business page.
 Avoid posting repetitious content and giving your followers any incentive to unlike your page.